✈️ Capital One Venture X: The Simplest Premium Travel Card

 The Venture X is the simplest answer to "should I get the Amex Platinum?"

-Same unlimited lounge access.
+Premium lounge access at a fraction of the price — but a different network.
 Half the annual fee.
 No rotating quarterly credits to track.

 Here's the full breakdown.